soumanjyotiofficial/Credit_Risk_Management/README.md

 - Checking account
 - Purpose

-Optimized model excluded:
+The optimized model excluded:
 - Purpose

+to improve model performance.

 ---

-## 6. Model Building
+## 6. PD Model Development

-A Random Forest Classifier was used.
+A Random Forest Classifier was used for PD estimation.

 ```python
 model = RandomForestClassifier(